Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: The 1+1+2 formalism in LRS spacetimes

-The 1+1+2 formalism is most advantageous when applied to LRS spacetimes featuring a unique preferred spatial direction at each point exhibiting local rotational symmetry (e.g. a local axis of symmetry).
-In fact, in these situations all vector and tensor 1+1+2 quantities, see Eq. \eqref{variables112}, vanish and one is left with scalar equations only.
-From the point of view of observers comoving with the fluid (if any\footnote{In the absence of fluids, i.e. in vacuum spacetimes, $u^a$ remains undetermined and the classification above does not apply.
-We provide a concrete example in Sec. \ref{sec:exs}.}) and that choose $e^a$ to represent at each point the axes of symmetry of the metric, LRS spacetimes are naturally divided into three classes named LRS-I, LRS-II, and LRS-II.
-In LRS-I spacetimes, vorticity is absent from the spacelike congruence i.e. $\xi=0$.
+In LRS-I spacetimes, vorticity is absent from the spacelike congruence, i.e., $\xi=0$.
 We call this quantity "twist" to differentiate it from its counterpart $\Omega$ associated with the timelike congruence.
-These spacetimes do not expand and are shearless i.e. $ \theta=0$, and $\Sigma=0$.
-The only non-zero quantities are thus $\phi$, $\ca$ and $\Omega$.
+These spacetimes do not expand and are shearless, i.e. $ \theta=0$, and $\Sigma=0$.
+The only non-zero quantities are thus $\phi$, $\ca$, and $\Omega$.
 In LRS-II spacetimes, the vorticity terms and the magnetic part of the Weyl tensor vanish, i.e., $\Omega=0$, $\xi=0$, and $\mathcal{H}=0$.
 Every other scalar quantity may be non-zero.
-In the special case of static and spherically symmetric LRS-II spacetimes, one also has $ \theta=0$, and $\Sigma=0$, and every dot derivative vanishes.
-Finally, in LRS-III spacetimes, vorticity is absent from the timelike congruence, i.e., $\Omega=0$, and the only non-zero scalars are $ \ca$, $\theta$, $\Sigma$, and $\xi$.
-Further details of the structure of these metrics and the solutions that they encompass can be found in \cite{Ellis1967,Stewart_Ellis}.
+In the particular case of static and spherically symmetric LRS-II spacetimes, one also has $ \theta=0$, and $\Sigma=0$, and the dot derivative of every scalar vanishes.
+Finally, in LRS-III spacetimes, vorticity is absent from the timelike congruence, i.e., $\Omega=0$, and the only non-zero scalars are $ \ca$, $\theta$, $\Sigma$, $\xi$, $\mathcal E$, and $\mathcal H$.
+Further details of these metrics' structure and the solutions they encompass can be found in Appendix \ref{1+1+2 coord} and \cite{Ellis:1966ta,Stewart:1967tz}.
+Naturally, one can consider the case in which matter is not a perfect fluid, and the geometry is still one of the LRS subclasses.
+However, it is not necessarily true that the spacetime belongs globally to that LRS subclass.
+In the following, we assume that, for the cases we consider, the spacetime can always be characterized as LRS-I, LRS-II, or LRS-III regardless of the thermodynamics of the matter.

-Any LRS spacetime can then be fully described in terms of the following equations \cite{clarkson,betschart,Burston:2007wt}:
+Any LRS spacetime can be fully described in terms of the following equations \cite{clarkson,betschart,Burston:2007wt}, which we refer to as the ``1+1+2 equations'':

 {\it Evolution}

 {\it Propagation}

 {\it Mixed}